123 mg migalastat hard capsules

 Keep your capsules in the pack until it is time to take them.
 If you take the capsules out of the pack they may not keep well.

 Keep your capsules in a cool dry place where the temperature stays below 30°C.

 Do not store Galafold® or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
-Heat an
+Heat and dampness

 can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and- a-half meteres above the ground is a good place to store medicines.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 What Galafold® looks like and contents of the pack